tmvfb/english-exercises-app/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/620bb3a35893a3f0e87e/maintainability)](https://codeclimate.com/github/tmvfb/english-exercises-app/maintainability)

 ## Description
-Python package to generate English practice exercises from an uploaded text.
+Web app in python that generates English practice exercises from an uploaded text.
 Requires authentication and *.txt* file in English to start.

-Web backend (module **english_exercises_app**) is written in [django](https://github.com/django/django).
+Module **english_exercises_app** is written in [django](https://github.com/django/django) and accounts for web backend.
 Module **text_processing** is responsible for data processing and exercise generation using [*gensim*](https://github.com/RaRe-Technologies/gensim) and [*spaCy*](https://github.com/explosion/spaCy) libraries.
 Web app includes authentication system to remember user and exercise generation parameters, as well as to store user stats.
 App is deployed using [Railway](https://railway.app/).

 Local deploy is possible using either Linux/WSL or Docker.